-As before, Exposure time is the desired exp. time for the imaging CCD.
-The Track time is the exp. time for the tracking CCD, which can, in contrast to the normal guiding, be much shorter as the AO-7 can regulate much faster.
+As before, Exposure time is the desired exposure time for the imaging CCD.
+The Track time is the exposure time for the tracking CCD that can be much shorter in comparison to the normal guiding, since the AO-7 can regulate much faster.
 The minimal Track time is 0.001 seconds, however, note that the integrated number of counts for the guide star should still be larger than 1000.
 In Track Box one can set the size of the tracking box around the guide star.
-Choose between Small (4×4 pixels), Medium (8×8 pixels) and Large (16×16 pixels).
-The smaller the box, the better the guiding result.
-But note that the guiding star can drop out of the (small) box if seeing is bad.
-Indeed seeing is often bad and Large is not available for our telescope, so the only (useful) remaining choice then is Medium.
+Choose between Small (4×4 pixels), Medium (8×8 pixels), and Large (16×16 pixels).
+The smaller the box is, the better is the guiding result.
+But note that the guiding star can easily drop out of the (small) box if the seeing is bad.
+Since the seeing is quite often pretty bad at our site and the Large box is not available for our telescope, the most useful choice is Medium.
 The option Dither Exposure is only for debugging purposes and can be deactivated in most cases.

-After clicking the OK button an exposure on the selected CCD is taken and shown along with the status menus (see Figure below).
-Select the guide star by dropping the small pixel box on it and start the tracking process by clicking the Resume button.
+After clicking the OK button an exposure with the selected CCD is taken and shown along with the status menu (see the figure below).
+Select the guide star by moving the selection box on it and start the tracking process by clicking the Resume button.

-Invalid Link Self-Guide-Status menu
+Invalid Link Self-guide status menu

-This status menue presents details, e.g. on the Guide Rate, which is the rate of corrections applied by the AO-7.
-Usually: the higher that value the better the guiding.
-This can be reached by either shorter exposure times or a smaller tracking box.
-The AO Position gives the deviation from the normal position (50% x 50%) of the mirrors.
-RMS Wander gives details in the current capacity of the guiding (smaller values are better), so try to get or keep low values there.
+This status menu presents some details, e.g. on the Guide Rate, which is the rate of corrections applied by the AO-7.
+Usually, the higher that value is, the better is the guiding.
+This can be reached by either by shorter exposure times or a smaller tracking box.
+The AO Position gives the deviation from the neutral position (50% x 50%) of the mirror.
+The RMS Wander is a measure for the efficiency of the guiding (smaller values are better), so try to reduce this value.
 Total Counts is the number of integrated counts of the tracking box (current and starting value).
 If Adaptive Gain has been activated in the setup menu, Adapt.
 Gain shows the applied amplification factor.

-The option Fan On allows to turn off the fan of the CCD cooling device, in case its rotations excite vibrations in/of the telescope.
-In our mounting this should not happen.
-The option AO Enable can stop the guiding process of the AO-7 if the box is unchecked.
-Use the Slew Rate and Aggressiveness to optimize the guiding and reduce the value of RMS Wander.
-First, change the Aggressiveness.
+The option Fan On allows to turn off the fan of the CCD cooling device, in case its rotation excites vibrations in the telescope.
+However, this should not be a problem for our combination of camera, telescope, and mount.
+The option AO Enable can stop the guiding process of the AO-7 once the box is unchecked.
+Use the Slew Rate and Aggressiveness to optimize the guiding and to reduce the value of RMS Wander.
+First, adjust the Aggressiveness.
 If the guide star jumps or oscillates in the tracking box, reduce the Aggressiveness.
 In any case, keep an eye on the value of RMS Wander.
-Once the
+Once the Aggressiveness is sufficiently adjusted, vary the Slew Rate, which limits the range of the

-Aggressiveness is sufficiently set, vary the Slew Rate, which limits the range of the AO-7's mirrors.
-It has proven helpful to first raise the Slew Rate until the value of RMS Wander raises, then to slightly reduce it again.
-If the guide star is (still) jumping in the box, reducing the Slew Rate can help, too.
-Note, that large parts of the high velocity movements of the guide star can generally be ignored as it does not correlate with sequential exposures.
-Only variations to which this applies are usable for the guiding process.
+AO-7's mirrors.
+It has proven helpful to first raise the Slew Rate until the value of the RMS Wander raises, then to slightly reduce it again.
+If the guide star is jumping in the box, it might also help to reduce the Slew Rate.
+Note, that large parts of the high velocity movements of the guide star can generally be ignored as they do not correlate with sequential exposures.
+Only variations to which this applies can be corrected by the guiding process.

-Finally, once the result of guiding is sufficient, click the Start button to start the exposure with the Imaging CCD.
+Finally, once the result of guiding is sufficient, click the Start button to start the exposure with the imaging CCD.